On arithmetical properties and arithmetical characterizations of finite groups: Introduction

 Recall that a group $G$ is {\it simple} if $G$ does not contain proper normal subgroups and is {\it almost simple} if there exists a non-abelian simple group $S$ such that in this case, $Soc(G)\cong S$ (the {\it socle} $Soc(G)$ is the subgroup of $G$ generated by all its minimal non-trivial normal subgroups).
-Simple groups were classified in 1980.
-In accordance with the Classification of finite simple groups (CFSG), non-abelian simple groups are contained in the following list:
+In accordance with the Classification of Finite Simple Groups (CFSG; the reader can find out more about this in~\cite{Gorenstein}), non-abelian simple groups are contained in the following list:

 \begin{itemize}